Yelp/elastalert/docs/source/elastalert.rst

 ``boto_profile``: Boto profile to use when signing requests to Amazon Elasticsearch Service, if you don't want to use the instance role keys.

+``num_workers``: The number of worker threads which will execute the Elasticsearch queries in parallel.
+The default is 1.

 .. _runningelastalert:

 Running ElastAlert